MKiperszmid/SpotifyVoiceController/README.md

 Here's the solution.

-With Spotify Voice Controller you will gain control of Spotify, with just your vocie!
+With Spotify Voice Controller you will gain control of Spotify, with just your voice!

 ------------------------------------------------------------------------------------------------------------------------------------------